droonga/droonga.org/tutorial/plugin-development/handler/index.md

  * At the *planning phase*, the Droonga Engine generates multiple sub steps to process the request.
    In simple cases, you don't have to write codes for this phase, then there is just one sub step to handle the request.
- * At the *distribution phase*, the Droonga Engine distributes task messages for the request, to multiple partitions.
+ * At the *distribution phase*, the Droonga Engine distributes task messages for the request, to multiple volumes.
    (It is completely done by the Droonga Engine itself, so this phase is not pluggable.)
- * At the *handling phase*, *each partition simply processes only one distributed task message as its input, and returns a result.*
+ * At the *handling phase*, *each single volume simply processes only one distributed task message as its input, and returns a result.*
    This is the time that actual storage accesses happen.
    Actually, some commands (`search`, `add`, `create_table` and so on) access to the storage at the time.
- * At the *collection phase*, the Droonga Engine collects results from partitions to one unified result.
+ * At the *collection phase*, the Droonga Engine collects results from volumes to one unified result.
    There are some useful generic collectors, so you don't have to write codes for this phase in most cases.

 After all steps are finished, the Droonga Engine transfers the result to the post adaption phase.